KenPowerClassroom/LGame-TeamD/mvp.md

 - An optional tactical move for each player to consider at the end of each turn.
 - Checking with GameManager if that move is valid , if not it will be undone.

-These will make up ythe simplest application for the user, allowing movement of pieces, error checking, checking of a win condition, implementation of a turn order and thus the simplist functioning version of the game.
+These will make up the simplest application for the user, allowing movement of pieces, error checking, checking of a win condition, implementation of a turn order and thus the simplist functioning version of the game.

 ## List the features of the MVP